-Remember, the purpose of citations is to give the AUTHOR credit.
+Remember, the purpose of citations is to give the AUTHOR/SPEAKER/DIRECTOR/PRODUCER credit.
 Be sure, especially when citing from an edited volume, to cite the person who wrote the text (not the editor of the text).

-When using a direct quotes provide author(s), publication date, and page number(s) (for one page, use p. for more than one page use, pp.) at the end of the sentence in ():
+When using a direct quote provide author(s), publication date, and page number(s) (for one page, use p. for more than one page use, pp. ) at the end of the sentence in parentheses: